 Nowadays, it’s observed that people from all around the world are taking major steps to steps to recycle rainwater and use it in their homes and become environmental-friendly.
 The practice of rainwater harvesting also reduces the resources needed to bring water to your home and decreases the amount of your water bill.

 Benefits of rainwater harvesting

 - The process of collecting rainwater at home is absolutely free, and all that’s required is a method to harvest the falling rainwater into a cistern or tank for storage and later use.

-- Storing and collecting rainwater reduces your utility cost and overall water bill, which are annually paid to the municipal corporations.
+- Storing and collecting rainwater reduces your overall water bill, which is annually paid to the municipal corporations.

-- There is a high dependence on imported water from people residing around societies or communities.
+- There is a high dependence on imported water for people residing around societies or apartment communities.
 The act of collecting rainwater reduces the dependency on imported water, along with the cost.

 - The designing, creating, and installing rainwater collection systems can generate employment opportunities and push future economic growth.

 - During the summer season, the water saved from rainwater collection can be used for critical and emergency situations.

 Many ways can be used to do recycling rainwater.
 Most of the commonly-used techniques are:

 - Rain barrel:

 - Rainwater collection system:

 There’s also the option of installing a rainwater collection system, which contains large tanks and is placed underground.
 During rainfall, the water enters into the collection system, gets filtered, and stored in the tank.
 And, you can pump the water out during the time of need.